Siedrid/gRasslands/README.md

 #write.RF("no winter", "specn", forest, 10, csv.path)
 ```

-Species Numbers between 20 and 40 have the highest accuracy.
-Lower and
-higher species numbers are over and underestimated, respecitively, due
-to the limited sample number with these numbers.
-The R2 is given for the
-training and testing split.
-The testing split was not used to train the
+The R2 is given for the training and testing split.
+The testing split
-random forest model.
-With `plot_labels = T`, the points are labeled
+was not used to train the random forest model.
+With `plot_labels = T`,
-according to their plot names.
+the points are labeled according to their plot names.

 ``` r